JetBrains-Research/viktor/README.md

 viktor
 ======

-`viktor` implements a restricted subset of NumPy [ndarray][ndarray] features in Kotlin.
+`viktor` implements a restricted subset of NumPy [ndarray](http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html) features in
+Kotlin using Java Vector API.
 Here are some highlights:

 * A single core data type --- `F64Array`, an n-dimensional primitive array.
 * Efficient vectorized operations, which are accelerated using SIMD whenever